 Q. Was starting at Pentagram everything you dreamed it would be?

 A. It was like when I first bought a house and I turned the key in the door, opened it, closed it.
-And then I sat on my couch and started fucking crying my eyes out.
-Because I was like, “How am I going to deal with all this shit?
-I’ve got no fucking money.”
-That’s how it felt; I’d bought a whole fucking brownstone and it had to be ripped out.
+And then I sat on my couch and started crying my eyes out.
+Because I was like, “How am I going to deal with all this?
+I’ve got no bloody money.”
+That’s how it felt; I’d bought a whole bloody brownstone and it had to be ripped out.
 But all the partners have said the same thing: how the hell am I going to be a part of Pentagram and do this?
 It’s tough.
 It’s not easy, but its great and exciting and risk-taking.

 Q. You studied design in Europe.
 What was a formative part of that experience?